 Noise assessments aren't a one-shot process and do need to be reviewed / renewed / repeated every so often, but how often?
-You aren't seriously expecting the Regs to be clear on this are you and give a nice 'every year' or something though are you..?
+You aren't seriously expecting the Regs to be clear on this and give a nice simple 'every year' or something though are you..?

 The Regulations, the actual law bit, simply says: ‘The risk assessment shall be reviewed regularly, and forthwith, if there is reason to suspect that the risk assessment is no longer valid; or there has been a significant change in the work to which the assessment relates’.
 That’s it for the actual law - review it when you think you need to.